-1951 Geneva Convention Relating to the Status of Refugees brought two limitations to definition of refugees.
+"1951 Geneva Convention Relating to the Status of Refugees" brought two limitations to definition of refugees.
 According to this convention, a person could be defined as refugee in case the event which forced him to migrate occurred before 1 January 1951 and the event took place in "Europe".
-However, these two limitations regarding to the time and geography were omitted from the text in the 1967 Protocol on the Legal Status of Refugees, and consequently the extent of the convention became universal.
-The present protocol shall be applied by the States without any reservations in terms of time and geographical limitation.
+However, these two limitations regarding to the time and geography were omitted from the text in "the 1967 Protocol on the Legal Status of Refugees", and therefore the scope of the convention got universal.
+The current protocol should be applied by the States without giving any reservations in terms of time and geographical limitation.
 Nevertheless, the States who were parties to the 1951 Geneva Convention were entitled to keep the geographical limitations.
 Currently, geographic limitation for determining the status of refugee is applied by Congo, Madagascar, Monaco, and Turkey.

 In order to maintain the enforcement of the convention by the party States, the United Nations established a refugee agency namely the United Nations High Commissioner for Refugees (UNHCR).
-This is the first and most global institution to remain responsible for ensuring the protection of refugees.
+This is the primary and most global organization to remain responsible for ensuring the protection of refugees.
 However, the protection of refugees is provided and supported with several other legal documents.
 Some regional agreements were signed in order to secure the protection of refugees.
-The Organization of African Union adopted the Convention Governing the Specific Aspects of Refugee Problems in Africa in 1969, the Colloquium on the International Protection of Refugees in 1984.
-At European level, the Council of Europe also adopted various instruments regarding the refugees: the European Agreement on Abolition of Visas for Refugees 1959, Resolution 14 1967 on Asylum to Persons in Danger of Persecution, the European Agreement on
+The Organization of African Union adopted the "Convention Governing the Specific Aspects of Refugee Problems in Africa" in 1969, the Colloquium on the International Protection of Refugees in Central America, Mexico and Panama adopted "the Cartagena Declaration on Refugees" in 1984.
+At European level, the Council of Europe also adopted various instruments regarding the refugees: "the European Agreement on Abolition of Visas for Refugees 1959", "Resolution 14 1967 on Asylum to Persons in Danger of Persecution", "the European Agreement on Transfer of Responsibility for Refugees 1980", "the Recommendation on the Protection of Persons Satisfying the Criteria in the Geneva Convention who are not Formally Refugees 1984", "Dublin Convention 1990", last but not least the Council of the European Union adopted the directive about "the qualification and status of refugees and persons who need international protection" in 2004.
+Apart from the international and regional legal documents, the protection of refugees is also supported by the international human rights law.

-&lt;sup>104 1951 Geneva Convention Relating to the Status of Refugees, Article 1, A (2).
+100 1951 Geneva Convention Relating to the Status of Refugees, Article 1, A (2).